grafiume/preventivi-elip/README.md

-# Preventivi ELIP v4
+# Preventivi ELIP by Graziano Fiume
-Contiene avanzamento per riga e due PDF (dettaglio/totale).
-Avviare via server locale o pubblicare su GitHub Pages.